Affiliate links on Android Authority may earn us a commission. Learn more.

 Unlocked phones vs carrier phones: What are the differences and benefits?

-When smartphones were just starting to become a thing, many eons ago, the most obvious way to get one in the United States was simple: visit your carrier outlet of choice and buy whichever device the salesperson convinced you was the best.
+In the early days of smartphones, the easiest way to get one in the United States was simple: visit your carrier outlet of choice and buy whichever device the salesperson convinced you was best.

 Nowadays, things aren’t so simple — and that’s a good thing.
-You’re no longer dependent on what your carrier sells, because you can easily buy unlocked phones from all over the world.
-But what exactly are the differences when you look at unlocked phones vs carrier phones?
+You’re no longer dependent on what your carrier sells because you can easily buy unlocked phones from all over the world.
+But what exactly are the differences between unlocked phones vs carrier phones?
+Good question.

-Never fear, because we’re going to lay out all the info you need to know about the advantages — and disadvantages — of buying your next smartphone the classic way (through your carrier) or unlocked, which is quickly becoming the default way.
+We’re going to lay out all the information you need to know about the advantages and disadvantages of buying your next smartphone the classic way (through your carrier) or unlocked, which is quickly becoming the default option for many.

 Follow along as we break it down: unlocked phones vs carrier phones!